mohammed21kamall/Person-Counter-And-Tracker/README.md

 - **Database Logging**: Logs people count and timestamps into a MySQL database for historical analysis.
 - **Camera Integration**: Supports RTSP streams and specific integration with Hikvision cameras.
 - **Lightweight Executable**: Converts the code to an executable file for ease of deployment.
+- **Multi-threading**: Utilizes multi-threading to efficiently handle and process data from multiple cameras simultaneously.

 ---